vladpetyuk/LewyBodies1/README.md

 # LewyBodies1
-environment for reproducing the analysis in the manuscript on Lewy bodies proteomics (#1)
+environment for reproducing the analysis in the manuscript on Lewy bodies proteomics.
+`docker run -p 8787:8787 vapetyuk/lewybodies1`